sa-tre/satre-specification/docs/source/specification.md

 - TREs conforming to the specification should be interoperable and provide a familiar end-user experience.
 - The specification will be managed and updated following an open, community-driven process, and will not be tied to a single vendor or implementation.

-Finally, the TRE organisation will need to consider different {ref}`roles <satre_roles>` with which individuals might interact with the TRE.
+Finally, the TRE operators will need to consider different {ref}`roles <satre_roles>` with which individuals might interact with the TRE.

 There might be good reasons why any particular TRE does not possess one or more of the capabilities listed in this specification, but most TREs should aspire to meet them in the long-term.